Sociology BA (Hons)

 Luke is Course Leader and Admissions Tutor for Politics and also teaches in Sociology, having in the past frequently taught in History.
 Luke enjoys working in partnership with students to create exciting, dynamic and interactive learning and teaching environments.

-Luke’s teaching is based on a keen interest in contemporary politics, classical/historical political philosophies, “race”/ethnicity, gender, anti-Semitism, Shoah, and post-structural and postmodernist perspectives.
+Luke’s teaching is based on contemporary and classical political philosophies, “race”, gender, anti-Semitism, Shoah, and post-structural and postmodernist perspectives.

 Luke is committed to student-led teaching, developing diverse learning, teaching and assessment strategies, and to continued professional development.
 In 2014 and 2015 Luke won the University of Worcester Student Led Teaching Awards’ “Outstanding University Teacher” award, and was nominated again in 2016.
 Luke is also a passionate advocate of the University’s Module Resource Lists.